 1. What is cooking oil?

-5. How do I choose the right type of cooking oil for my needs?
+5. How to choose the right type of oil for your needs.

 When choosing a cooking oil, it is important to consider the flavor, smoke point, and health benefits of each option.
 For instance, olive oil has a strong flavor that may not be suitable for all dishes.
 Additionally, its low smoke point means it should not be used for high-heat cooking methods such as frying or grilling.
 On the other hand, peanut oil has a neutral flavor and a high smoke point, making it ideal for stir-frying and deep-frying.
 If you are looking for a healthy option, choose an oil that is high in monounsaturated fats such as olive oil or canola oil.